apptainer/singularity-userdocs/appendix.rst

 #. **SINGULARITY_HOSTNAME**: The container's hostname.

 #. **SINGULARITY_NETWORK**: Used to specify a desired network.
-If more than one parameters are used, addresses should be separated by commas, where each network will bring up a dedicated interface inside the container.
+If more than one parameters is used, addresses should be separated by commas, where each network will bring up a dedicated interface inside the container.

 #. **SINGULARITY_NETWORK_ARGS**: To specify the network arguments to pass to CNI plugins.